 What’s being joined up at the back end to make it all happen?
 The Wickes website runs on SAP Hybris and its in-house stock system is StockBox, while multi-carrier management is handled by Neopost’s Temando platform, specifically designed with tools to optimise shipping based on carrier, price, location, inventory and more.
 With CitySprint’s On the Dot also in the mix, it all promises to offer e-commerce customers – and more than half of orders are now via mobile – another step-change in the offer.

 “Technology and systems are an ongoing challenge, of course.
 We have so much legacy so you have to layer things carefully.
-We have a five-year plan for our digital and in-store business offer, and it’s a great journey to be on.”
+We have a five-year for our digital and in-store business offer, and it’s a great journey to be on.”